 This competition among "sand artists," held every November, is a professional level competition with Thousands of Dollars in prize money.

 And to "qualify" for entry into this competition the sculptors must already have won an international contest.

 Yes, these professionals are serious about the Siesta Key Master Sand Sculpture Contest and most even earn their livings this way!

-(btw: The Siesta Key Master Sand Sculpture Contest is not to be confused with the Siesta Sand Sculpture Contest held every year in May.
-The one in May is for public participation; anyone can participate.)
+(btw: The Siesta Key Master Sand Sculpture Contest is not to be confused with the Siesta Sand Sculpture Contest which was held every year in May.
+It was discontinued aftr it's 50th anniversary event)